MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-TDS-Update-certificate-numbers-and-dates-for-TDS-transactions.md

 # required metadata

 title: Update certificate numbers and dates for TDS transactions
-description: This topic lists the steps for updating the recoverable certificate numbers and dates recorded for vendor, customer, and ledger accounts for Tax Deducted at Source (TDS).
+description: This topic explains how to update the recoverable certificate numbers and dates that were recorded for vendor, customer, and ledger accounts for Tax Deducted at Source (TDS).
 author: kailiang
 manager: AnnBe
 ms.date: 02/12/2021